notvolks/SulfurAI-1.3/README.md

 ## How do i use SulfurAI?

-First you add your input to data/input.txt
+First, add your input to data/input.txt
 Then you run
 _Run SulfurAI.bat_